Marketable securities are liquid and can be traded with relative ease.

 Lack of access

-Modern finance also recognizes that the small-cap stocks are riskier as compared to large-cap.
+Modern finance also recognizes that small-cap stocks are riskier as compared to large-cap.